 A: Sarah could hear her old Labrador barking, but she didn’t think twice about it.
 While her northern Ontario town was quiet, she lived right on the main strip, meaning anyone going to the main shop would have to pass by her place, waking up Bruno.
 Even as he aged, his ears were still sensitive, although his eyes were looking cloudier each day.

 “Who’s there?
 I live in the middle of the Prairies, alone amongst the tall grasses.”

 “… I’m the ghost of your past and your family.”

 Q: What did the horse say when it fell?

 An 80-year-old Canadian writer goes to the doctor for his yearly checkup.
-The doctor tells him that he’s still doing well, but asks, “Gord, are you at peace with God?”
+The doctor tells him that he’s still doing well but asks, “Gord, are you at peace with God?”
 Gord stares into the distance and remembers being in the tiny church in his hometown in Newfoundland as a child and the feeling of the cold pews on the back of his legs.
-It was his father’s funeral and everyone smelled like smoke and fish, for his father was a fisherman.
-His eyes start to water but he looks back at the doctor and says, “Yes, I have made my peace.”
-He then goes home and looks through photos and thinks about the last time him and his father spoke, 68 years ago.
+It was his father’s funeral, and everyone smelled like smoke and fish, for his father was a fisherman.
+His eyes start to water, but he looks back at the doctor and says, “Yes, I have made my peace.”
+He then goes home and looks through photos and thinks about the last time he and his father spoke, 68 years ago.

 A Canadian poet is sitting at the bar

 drink, drink it all away

 Q: What’s the difference between male Canadian writers and female Canadian writers?

 A: Systemic sexism within the industry has proven time and again that women must work harder to have our voices heard, and it is integral that we work together to make sure the voices of minorities and First Nations people are heard alongside ours.
 We should see no difference and have all of our stories be equal, no matter what our gender or background.